bierschi/credstuffer/README.md

 - Stuffing social media accounts like comunio, instagram, facebook
 - Provide easily credentials from directories, files or from a database connection
 - Get Mail or Telegram notifications in success case
+- Login requests are only made with proxy

 ## Installation